Septic System Installation

 Why Choose Our Septic System Installation

-We’re a licensed and certified septic contractor.
+We’re a licensed and certified septic contractor with specialized equipment.
 Our crews operate their own excavators, backhoes, and pump trucks.
 We don’t subcontract the critical work.
-The same team that evaluates your soil profile will trench your absorption field, set your tank, and connect your plumbing.
+The same team that evaluates your soil profile will trench your absorption field, set your tank, and connect your plumbing – working efficiently to deliver results on schedule.

 Every installation starts with accurate site evaluation.
-We run perc tests, map your well location and property lines, and calculate setback distances before we submit permit paperwork to the health department.
-That preparation prevents costly redesigns and inspection failures.
+We run perc tests, map your well location and property lines, and calculate setback distances from any road or structure before we submit permit paperwork to the health department.
+That preparation helps prevent issues, costly redesigns, and inspection failures.
+We verify where utilities are located before digging begins.

 We stand behind our work.
 Our septic system installations include as-built drawings, a detailed maintenance schedule, and a written workmanship guarantee.
-We also offer ongoing maintenance contracts so your new system stays functional for decades.
+We help you learn how your system works so you can maintain it properly.
+We also offer ongoing maintenance contracts so your new system stays maintained and functional for decades.

 Our pricing is straightforward.
 We provide itemized quotes that cover excavation, tank materials, drain field components, backfill, grading, and final inspection fees.
 No surprise charges after the backhoe arrives.
+Rest assured, our attention to efficiency and detail gives you peace of mind.
 A-1 Bill Gibson Septic Service is the trusted, top-rated choice for professional septic system installation done right the first time.
+Contact us today to learn more.

 Signs You Need Septic System Installation

-You’re Building on Undeveloped Land: New construction on a lot without municipal sewer access requires a septic system.
+You’re Building on Undeveloped Land: New construction on a lot without municipal sewer access or sewer lines requires installing a septic system.
 Before your foundation goes in, you’ll need a perc test, soil profile evaluation, and a permitted system design.
-The health department won’t issue an occupancy permit without a functioning, inspected septic installation.
+The health department won’t issue an occupancy permit without a functioning, inspected septic installation, so going forward with construction requires this step.

-Your Existing System Has Failed Beyond Repair: Sewage surfacing in your yard, persistent effluent odors, and saturated leach fields signal a system that’s past its service life.
-When a septic tank shows corroded baffles, collapsed dividing walls, or a compromised clarified zone, replacement through full installation is the only compliant path forward.
+Your Existing System Has Failed Beyond Repair: Foul sewage surfacing in your yard, persistent effluent odors, and saturated leach fields signal a system that’s past its service life.
+Backups, flooding, and slow drains can occur when an aging septic tank shows corroded baffles, collapsed dividing walls, leaks, or a compromised clarified zone.
+When these issues lead to failing performance, replacement through full installation is the only compliant path forward.

-You’re Expanding Your Home or Business: Adding bedrooms, bathrooms, or commercial kitchen capacity increases your daily wastewater volume.
-Your current septic tank and drain field may not handle the load.
-A new, properly sized installation with an upgraded distribution box and expanded lateral lines prevents overflowing and backed-up plumbing.
+You’re Expanding Your Home or Business: Adding bedrooms, bathrooms, or commercial kitchen capacity increases your daily wastewater volume from toilets, sinks, washing machines, and drains.
+Your current septic tank and drain field may not handle the load, which can cause backup problems.
+A new, properly sized installation with an upgraded distribution box and expanded lateral lines prevents overflows and backed-up plumbing.

 Your Property Has a Condemned Cesspool or Cesspit: Many jurisdictions now require homeowners to decommission old cesspools and install modern septic systems.
-These outdated structures lack proper filtration, leach untreated blackwater into the soil, and contaminate groundwater with pathogens and coliform bacteria.
+These outdated structures lack proper filtration, leach untreated waste and blackwater into the soil, and contaminate groundwater with pathogens and coliform bacteria.
+This creates a serious environmental and health risk that can lead to costly remediation.

-Perc Test Results Show Your Current Site Won’t Support Repairs: Sometimes the soil around an existing drain field becomes so saturated with biomat that remediation isn’t feasible.
-A qualified septic contractor will assess whether a new installation in a different area of your property — using a mound system or alternative technology — is the best solution.
+Perc Test Results Show Your Current Site Won’t Support Repairs: Sometimes the soil around an existing drain field becomes so saturated with biomat that remediation or line repair isn’t feasible.
+A qualified septic contractor will assess whether a new installation in a different area of your property – using a mound system or alternative technology – is the best solution.
+We recommend acting quickly once this diagnosis is confirmed.

 Our Septic System Installation Process

-Septic system installation follows a precise sequence of steps.
+Septic system installation follows a precise, comprehensive sequence of steps.
 Each phase builds on the one before it.

-Step 1: Site Evaluation and Soil Testing We visit your property, identify well locations and setback requirements, and dig test pits to examine the soil profile.
+Step 1: Site Evaluation and Soil Testing We visit your property, identify well locations and setback requirements, and dig test pits to examine the soil profile and ground conditions.
 We conduct perc tests to measure your soil’s percolation rate and determine whether a conventional, mound, or alternative system fits your site.
+This data is used to guide every design decision.

-Step 2: System Design and Permitting Based on test results, we design a system that matches your property’s wastewater output and soil absorption capacity.
-We prepare permit applications, submit plans to the health department, and schedule required inspections.
+Step 2: System Design and Permitting Based on test results, we design a system that matches your property’s wastewater output and soil absorption capacity while meeting all local regulations.
+We prepare permit applications, submit plans to the health department, and schedule required inspections – handling the paperwork efficiently so your project moves forward.

 Step 4: Drain Field Construction We trench absorption lines, lay perforated pipe over drainrock or chamber systems, and cover everything with geotextile fabric.
-We grade the site to direct surface water away from the leach field.
+We grade the site to direct surface water away from the leach field and remove any debris that could impede flow.
+Proper grading helps prevent flooding and pooling.

 Step 5: Final Inspection, Backfill, and Commissioning After the health department inspector certifies the installation, we backfill, compact the soil, and activate the system.
-We provide as-built drawings and walk you through your new system’s maintenance requirements.
+We provide as-built drawings and walk you through your new system’s maintenance requirements, including cleaning schedules.
+We help you understand proper care from day one.

 Brands We Use